Family gathered together for dinner during a meaningful trip

 If your credit is strong and you manage money well, a mid-tier transferable-points card is often the best first step.
 If you have a thin file or limited credit history, a no-fee card in your target ecosystem may be smarter.

 Your travel goals matter too.
 Align your card choices with your overall planning and your actual trip aspirations.
-A simple way to do that is to map out the next 12–24 months of travel in a Card Planning Guide before you start applying.

 Step 2: Pick Your Primary Ecosystem